AnthonyLloyd/CsCheck/Comparison.md

 ﻿# Comparison with other random testing libraries

+See the [shrinking challenge](https://github.com/jlink/shrinking-challenge) for a set of example shrinking problems across testing libraries.

 ## Arbitrary

 Arb is basically the generator and the shrinker.
 You only have this when the shrinker is not integrated (automatic).